Spiroplasma phage 1-R8A2B: Physiochemical and physical properties

 Virions of SpV1 are sensitive to chloroform and ether.
 They are resistant to cold and heat, a wide range of pH, and non-ionic detergents (Nonidet P-40 and Triton X-100).
 SpV1 buoyant densities are 1.39 g/cm3 in CsCl and 1.21 g/cm3 in metrizamide.

 Host

 Spiroplasma citri

 Spiroplasma phages affect members of the genus Spiroplasma, which are part of the class Mollicutes, a group of small bacteria without cell walls.
 In particular, SpV1-R8A2 B infects S. citri, originally found on the Morocco strain.
 S. citri is the causative agent of Citrus stubborn disease on plants of the genus Citrus.

 Infection

 There is a high frequency of SpV1 natural infection found in Spiroplasma strains.
 An early electron microscopic study of negatively stained preparations revealed SpV1 particles in 38 of 67 Spiroplasma strains examined (57%).
-A single virus particle is sufficient enough to infect a host cell.
+A single virus particle is enough to infect a host cell.
 Infection is nonlytic.